AllenR-A/Switch-Serial-Checker-Tool/README.md

 # Switch-Serial-Checker-Tool
 A CMSC 22 Java Project in UP Visays [Mr. Pabroquez]

+My Hobby/Interest: Console Modding/Jailbreaking <br />
+Problem: Can I "hack" my nintendo switch? <br />
+Solution: Check using its serial number. <br />
 ## What is it?
 It's basically the same as [these](https://ismyswitchpatched.com/) [sites](https://damota.me/ssnc/checker) but can be run offline. <br />
 Since some prolly just want to know but might not have internet for some reason.<br />
 Though unfortunately, some internet access might be needed as a **very useful** guide when modifying the Switch.
-##
+## Design Patterns
-My Hobby/Interest: Console Modding/Jailbreaking <br />
-Problem: Can I "hack" my nintendo switch? <br />
-Solution: Check using its serial number. <br />
+[Factory](https://www.tutorialspoint.com/design_pattern/factory_pattern.htm) -> For the patch checker since all the switches' serial numbers should follow the same format.
+<br />[State](https://www.tutorialspoint.com/design_pattern/state_pattern.htm) -> The state (model information) changes based on the serial number inputted.
+<br />[Composite](https://www.javatpoint.com/composite-pattern) -> It'll be tree-like (models are the leaf nodes).
 <br />
 <br />
 <br />